msyriac/pyfisher/README.md

-# PyFisher
+# pyfisher 2

-PyFisher is a python package for calculating Fisher matrices and forecasting parameter uncertainties for CMB experiments.
+pyfisher is a python package for calculating Fisher matrices and for forecasting parameter uncertainties for cosmological surveys.

 ## Installation